-When we first fall in love, we tend to maintain a level of respect and kindness toward our partner that connects us to our own loving feelings.
+When we first fall in love, we tend treat our parter with a level of respect and kindness that connects to our own loving feelings.
 But love isn’t just a feeling that comes and goes; it comes from this way of treating each other.
 We should always try to think of love as a verb.
 It requires real action to exist and thrive.
-If we’re engaging in the above destructive behaviors, we’re doing both our partner and ourselves a disservice by limiting both our expressions and feelings of affection.
+When we engage in destructive behaviors, we do ourselves and our partner a disservice by limiting expressions/feelings of affection.
 We all act in ways we don’t like from time to time, but it’s always beneficial to consider if any of the four horsemen have marched their way into any part of our relationship.

 It’s also helpful to consider the following questions set forth by Dr. Lisa Firestone to help evaluate the situation and determine whether the relationship itself is not working.

 - Is my relationship negatively affecting other areas of my life?

 - Do I feel upset and fragmented a lot of the time?

 - Am I too distracted by my relationship to function in healthy ways?

 - Do I rarely feel like myself anymore?